ahmedabassi/fb-scraper/readme.md

-#How to run:
+# How to run:

-##    - docker-compose up -d --build
+##    - `docker-compose up -d --build`

 ##    - access main page through URL: localhost:8000

 ##    - access APIs through URL: localhost:8000/docs

-Please use: <mark style="background-color: lightblue">docker exec -it elydata_web_1 bash -c "./tuto.sh" </mark> for futher instruction on how to use the App.
+Please use: `docker exec -it elydata_web_1 bash -c "./tuto.sh"` for futher instruction on how to use the App.

 #Available routes:

-/scrape-page?page_name="public page name"&page_scroll_cnt="how many pages to scroll through" : scrape a public page and save data to postgresql DB
+`#0969DA`	/scrape-page?page_name="public page name"&page_scroll_cnt="how many pages to scroll through" : scrape a public page and save data to postgresql DB
 !the bigger the "page_scroll_cnt" the more times it will take for scraping to be executed and saved in DB

 /pages : view all scrapped pages